kovrigo/eloquentjs/server/_06-extending-eloquentjs.md

   the [$priority](https://laravel.com/api/5.2/Illuminate/Contracts/Events/Dispatcher.html#method_listen)
   argument.
-* You can even bypass the default event-based handling altogether, and provide your own implementation of `AcceptsEloquentJsQueries` without using the package's trait.
+* You can even bypass the default event-based handling altogether, and provide your own implementation of `scopeEloquentJs()` without using the package's trait.